MakinaHQ/docs/docs/contracts/core/interfaces/IMachine.sol/interface.IMachine.md

 ### convertToShares

-Returns the amount of shares that the Machine would exchange for the amount of assets provided.
+Returns the amount of shares that the Machine would exchange for the amount of accounting tokens provided.

 ```solidity
 function convertToShares(uint256 assets) external view returns (uint256);